 1. Often just a fancy, all-inclusive remedy science without a central theory of healing.

-2. Much more toxic than nutritional balancing, although it is less toxic than allopathic medicine, in general.
+2. Much more toxic than development, although it is less toxic than allopathic medicine, in general.

-I recently learned that to attend the licensed naturopathic colleges in America, they require that all students be vaccinated!
+The author recently learned that to attend the licensed naturopathic colleges in America, they require that all students be vaccinated!
 That is total hypocrisy, from a natural perspective.
-It tells me the licensed naturopathic profession has been seriously infiltrated by drug company interests and propaganda.
+It tells me the licensed naturopathic profession has been seriously infiltrated by allopathic propaganda and lies.

 The war between the licensed and unlicensed naturopaths in the USA.
-A battle currently rages in the state legislatures of the United States Of America for legal dominance in the healing arts between the licensed naturopaths and the unlicensed naturopaths.
+A battle currently rages in the state legislatures of the United States Of America for legal dominance between the licensed naturopaths and the unlicensed naturopaths.

 At this time, naturopathic doctors have achieved licensing in some 20 states in America.
 When naturopathic licensing is brought to a state, one of their first items of business is to outlaw the older, traditional naturopaths and nature-cure doctors, whom they view as competition.

 History.
 Homeopathy began in the early 1800s with the research of Samuel Hahnemann, a German physician (1755-1843).
 He noticed that very diluted, potentized doses of various herbs, minerals and other substances had interesting effects upon the human body.
-Soon he had developed a set of axioms about how the science works, and how to prepare the homeopathic medicines.
+He developed a set of axioms about how the science works, and how to prepare the homeopathic medicines.

 Homeopathic theory.
-According to Webster’s dictionary, homeopathy depends upon “the theory that disease is cured by remedies that produce in a healthy person similar symptoms as that of the complaint of the person”.
+Homeopathy depends upon the theory that disease is cured by remedies that produce in a healthy person similar symptoms as that of the complaint of the person.

 This is an unusual idea.
 For example, if a healthy person takes a particular homeopathic remedy, it might produce nausea.
 This is called a “proving”.
 Once this is known, then if a person with nausea is given the same remedy, it may stop the nausea.
 This is the essence of the homeopathic concept, although there are some other principles.